grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Fuck you Chips!
 I'm the fucking captain of this boat.
 I have to make these calls.
 They aren't always going to be perfect or safe."

-"But with a fucking load of fucking explosives?
+"But with a hold full of fucking explosives?
 You fucking ride out bad fucking storms submerged.
 Every stupid fucking green boat driver knows that.
 But apparently, you fucking think it's fine to surface with a hold full of TNT.
 We were a fucking mite's-dick away from being blown to the bottom of the fucking hole!"

 Percy leveled her emotions.
 "I don't fucking need this right now.
 I have bigger problems than you.
 Go cool the fuck down Chips."
 Percy turned and walked away.